 Happy Harvest Knit Hat Patterns (and a Headband)

 As a headband girl, I don’t often wear hats myself, but I always admire the creative designs other people come up with.
-These ingenious produce-themed patterns are so perfect for the season that they might just inspire me put aside my prejudices and join the hat-wearers of the world.
+These ingenious produce-themed patterns are so perfect for the season that they might just inspire me to put aside my prejudices and join the hat-wearers of the world.
 Wearing one of these clever creations to the farmer’s market would certainly have the other attendees asking me how to knit a hat!

 Sweet Seasonal Knitting Patterns for Your Little Pumpkin